konstantine25b/polymarket_algo/src/scheduler/README.md

 - `--no-selling`: Don't run the auto-seller after predictions
 - `--buy-threshold`: Minimum opportunity percentage for placing buy orders (default: 0.0)
 - `--sell-threshold`: Minimum opportunity percentage for selling positions (default: 0.0)
+- `--min-prediction`: Only bid on opportunities with prediction percentage at or above this value (default: 0.0)
 - `--amount`: Amount to bid in USDC (default: 1.0)
 - `--dry-run`: Run auto-bidder and auto-seller in dry run mode (don't place real orders)
 - `--no-stats`: Don't display the full statistics table with market opportunities